MoMi Study Progress Monitoring

 (Exchange students who stay in the Netherlands for only a short period of time (a year or less) are exempted from the study progress monitoring).

-You may only use the same excusable reason once with your educational institution.
+You may only use the same excusable reason once.

 The MoMi Study Progress Monitoring Form and annexes can be downloaded here: